Nonparametric Partial Disentanglement via Mechanism Sparsity: Sparse Actions, Interventions and Sparse Temporal Dependencies: Related Work

-\paragraph{Linear and nonlinear ICA.} The first results showing latent variables can be identified up to permutation and rescaling at least date back to classical linear ICA which assumes a linear mixing function $\vf$ and mutually independent and non-Gaussian latent variables~\citep{JuttenHerault1991,Tong1993,COMON1994}. \citet{HYVARINEN1999429} showed that when allowing $\vf$ to be a general nonlinear transformation, a setting known as nonlinear ICA, mutual independence and non-Gaussianity alone are insufficient to identify the latent variables.
-This inspired multiple variations of nonlinear ICA that enabled identifiability by leveraging, e.g., nonstationarity~\citep{TCL2016} and temporal dependencies~\citep{PCL17}. \citet{HyvarinenST19} generalized these works by introducing a general data generating process in which the latent variables are conditionally mutually independent given an observed \textit{auxiliary variable} (corresponding to $\va$ in our work).
-These last three works rely on some form of \textit{noise contrastive estimation} (NCE)~\citep{Gutmann12JMLR}, but similar identifiability results have also been shown for VAEs~\citep{iVAEkhemakhem20a,pmlr-v119-locatello20a,slowVAE}, normalizing flows~\citep{Sorrenson2020Disentanglement} and energy-based models~\citep{ice-beem20}.
+\paragraph{Linear and nonlinear ICA.} The first results showing that latent variables can be identified up to permutation and rescaling at least date back to classical linear ICA which assumes a linear mixing function $\vf$ and mutually independent and non-Gaussian latent variables~\citep{JuttenHerault1991,Tong1993,COMON1994}. \citet{HYVARINEN1999429} showed that when allowing $\vf$ to be a general nonlinear transformation, a setting known as nonlinear ICA, mutual independence and non-Gaussianity alone are insufficient to identify the latent variables.
+This inspired multiple variations of nonlinear ICA that enabled identifiability by leveraging, e.g., nonstationarity~\citep{TCL2016} and temporal dependencies~\citep{PCL17}. \citet{HyvarinenST19} generalized these works by introducing a data generating process in which latent variables are conditionally mutually independent given an observed \textit{auxiliary variable} (corresponding to $\va$ in our work).
+These last three works rely on some form of \textit{noise contrastive estimation} (NCE)~\citep{Gutmann12JMLR}, but similar identifiability results have also been shown for VAEs~\citep{iVAEkhemakhem20a,pmlr-v119-locatello20a,slowVAE}, normalizing flows~\citep{Sorrenson2020Disentanglement} and energy-based models~\citep{ice-beem20}. \citet{kivva2022identifiability} showed that it is not necessary to observe the auxiliary variable to obtain disentanglement when the mixing function is piecewise affine and the latent factors are distributed according to a mixture of Gaussians with diagonal covariance.